-Figuring out how to pay for long-term care can be confusing and stressful for elderly couples.
-When only one spouse needs nursing home level care, figuring out how to cover these long-term care costs without impoverishing the other spouse who will continue living in the community is even more complicated.
+Deciding how to pay for long-term care can be confusing and stressful for older couples.
+When only one spouse needs nursing home level care, figuring out how to cover these costs without impoverishing the other spouse who will continue living in the community is even more complicated.
 Fortunately, Medicaid rules allow the so-called “community spouse” to retain a certain amount of the couple’s income and assets while deeming the nursing home spouse eligible to receive the high-level care they need.

 What Is Spousal Impoverishment?

 Medicaid is a joint federal and state program that helps people with limited income and few assets cover health care costs.
 Strict financial criteria dictate who is eligible for Medicaid coverage, especially when it comes to long-term services and supports (LTSS).
 This makes sense for a single applicant, but how does a married couple meet these financial eligibility requirements?

 Recent research shows that the national median cost of a semi-private nursing home room is $7,756 per month.
 Even couples who have made legal and financial preparations for retirement can quickly exhaust their savings when just one spouse develops a need for this level of care.
 Sadly, many people have not been willing or able to put funds aside for their future needs.
 Most older adults rely heavily on benefits from the Social Security Administration (SSA) as their main source of income in retirement.
 According to the SSA, half of married elderly beneficiaries receive 50 percent or more of their income from Social Security even though the average monthly benefit for retired workers in December 2020 was only $1,544.